Training Diffusion Models with Reinforcement Learning: Preliminaries

 \subsection{Diffusion Models}

-In this work, we consider conditional diffusion probabilistic models \citep{sohldickstein2015nonequilibrium,ho2020denoising}, which represent a distribution over data $\bx_0$ conditioned on context $\bc$ as the result of sequential denoising.
-The denoising procedure is trained to reverse a Markovian forward process $q(\bx_t \mid \bx_{t-1})$, which iteratively adds noise to the data.
-Reversing the forward process can be accomplished by training a forward process posterior mean predictor $\bm{\mu}_\theta(\bx_t, t, \bc)$ for all ${t \in \{0, 1, \ldots, T\}}$ with the following simplified objective:
+In this work, we consider conditional diffusion probabilistic models \citep{sohldickstein2015nonequilibrium,ho2020denoising}, which represent a distribution $p(\bx_0 | \bc)$ over a dataset of samples $\bx_0$ and corresponding contexts $\bc$.
+The distribution is modeled as the reverse of a Markovian forward process $q(\bx_t \mid \bx_{t-1})$, which iteratively adds noise to the data.
+Reversing the forward process can be accomplished by training a neural network $\bm{\mu}_\theta(\bx_t, \bc, t)$ with the following objective:

-where $\tilde{\bm{\mu}}$ is a weighted average of $\bx_0$ and $\bx_t$.
-This objective is justified as maximizing a variational lower bound on the model log-likelihood \citep{ho2020denoising}.
+where $\tilde{\bm{\mu}}$ is the posterior mean of the forward process, a weighted average of $\bx_0$ and $\bx_t$.
+This objective is justified as maximizing a variational lower bound on the log-likelihood of the data \citep{ho2020denoising}.